Reseach topics:Artificial Intelligence; Symbolic Logic; Goal/Plan Recognition; Computer Vision

-I am currently pursing a PhD at Ghent University, funded by FWO, SB fellowship.
-My teaching activities include assisting with the pratical classes for a System Design course (including writing worksheets and exams) and writting master's thesis proposals.
+I am currently pursuing a PhD at Ghent University, funded by FWO, SB fellowship.
+My PhD research focused on symbolic AI based methods for goal recognition, goal recognition design, action prediction and robot assistance, and on the learning of symbolic action definitions from unlabelled image pairs.
+My teaching activities included assisting with the pratical classes for a System Design course (including writing worksheets and exams) and writting master's thesis proposals.

 I am keen to learn new skills and to get involved with different aspects of research.
 In the furture I hope to collaborate with other researches and become involved in running conferences, workshops and events.